Here’s How Each Personality Type Feels About Censorship

 ISTPs definitely are frustrated by the idea of censorship and believe information should be given freely.
 They want to have full access to the truth without people having to edit or withhold information.
 While ISTPs will become frustrated by this, they have a way of following their own rules and letting things roll off them.
 If they are frustrated by something they will just move on and find something else to grab their interest.

 ESTPs definitely don’t enjoy censorship, but can often find themselves distracted by other things.
 They don’t want to dwell on things they cannot change, and can sometimes have a short attention span.
 ESTPs focus on what is tangible and right in front of them, and will always be in pursuit of knowledge.
 They simply want to learn what they can and work on developing a better life for themselves.

 ISFPs are moral people who might have strong feelings against the idea of censorship.
 While ISFPs might dislike censorship they are capable of seeing things from different points of view.
 They realize that some people can become upset by sensitive information, and they realize this can be unsettling.
 Ultimately ISFPs would rather live in the present moment and try to seek out things that make them and their loved ones happy.

 ESFPs rarely care much for things like censorship, and are more focused on living in the present moment.
 While they wouldn’t enjoy the idea of it, ESFPs simply won’t obsesses over it.
-They are more interested in enjoy their lives and want to experience things in an exciting and new way.
+They are more interested in enjoying their lives and want to experience things in an exciting and new way.
 ESFPs are always trying to seek out adventures and love being able to share this with their loved ones.

 You Might Also Enjoy: